instagibbs/bolts/XX-eltoo-peer-protocol.md

   - During the other node's turn:
     - if it has not received an update message or `update_signed`:
       - MAY send one or more update message or `update_signed`:
-        - MUST NOT include those changes if it receives a later update message or `update_signed`.
+        - MUST NOT include those changes if it receives a later update message or `update_signed` during this turn.
         - MUST include those changes if it receives a `yield` in reply.

 and channel reestablishment, defined by `channel_reestablish_eltoo`